Common reasons students utilize the services at CCS:

 - Eating/Body Image Support

 CCS contracts with a licensed psychiatrist, Dr. DeLynn Williams, to provide consultations for medications related to mental health conditions such as mood disorders, anxiety, and ADHD.
 Unlike most other CCS services, students will be charged a fee for using this service.
-Initial consultations are billed at $150, and follow-up medication checks cost $60 for 15 minutes and $90 for 30 minutes.
-Students may pay with a check or cash at the time of service or have their student account billed.
+Initial consultations are billed at $200, and follow-up medication checks cost $80 for 20 minutes and $125 for 40 minutes.
+Students will have their student account billed using a health service fee label.

 CCS provides individual assessments of students’ substance abuse concerns and can either provide treatment if appropriate or refer students to local substance abuse treatment facilities.
 For students mandated by Student Affairs for such an assessment, there is a charge for this service.
 The scope of services offered by CCS does not currently include court-mandated referrals.